Rural development is a key priority of South Korean development cooperation

-South Korea’s ODA for agriculture (which, as a sector category, includes forestry and fisheries) and rural development has increased continuously over the last five years, reaching US$175 million in 2015 and accounting for 9% of total ODA.
-This is on par with the average of other members of the OECD’s Development Assistance Committee (OECD DAC).
-South Korea has identified rural development as a priority sector of its development policy, arguing that it can share best practices in this area from its own history as a developing country.
-The focus on rural development is based on the country’s promotion of the New Village Movement (‘Saemaul Undong’) – a community-based approach that improved local economies in the South Korean countryside in the 1970s.
-Further funding increases for rural development are expected in the coming years.
+South Korea’s ODA for agriculture (which, as a sector category, includes forestry and fisheries) and rural development has increased continuously over the last five years, reaching US$173 million in 2015 (latest year for which complete data is available) and accounting for 9% of total ODA.
+This is above the average of other members of the OECD’s Development Assistance Committee (OECD DAC; 7%).

 Policy divisions within the Ministry of Foreign Affairs steer agriculture strategy

 The Ministry of Foreign Affairs (MOFA) leads on the development of policies related to agriculture and rural development.
 The Development Policy Division, within MOFA’s Development Cooperation Bureau, is in charge of developing ODA policies, including on agriculture.
 The Multilateral Development Cooperation and Humanitarian Assistance Division manages relations with multilateral agricultural organizations like IFAD.
 In addition, the Ministry of Agriculture, Food and Rural Affairs, specifically its International Cooperation Bureau, allocates some additional funding to agriculture and food-related projects.